12 Gift Ideas for Pastor Appreciation Month

 There’s good news and bad news.

-Let’s go with the bad news first: if you’re looking for something flashy and fabulous to give your pastor for pastor appreciation month, you’re going to have to look farther down my list of suggestions, because this first one is pretty plain and unassuming.
+Let’s go with the bad news first: if you’re looking for flashy and fabulous gift ideas for pastor appreciation month, you’re going to have to look farther down my list of suggestions, because this first one is pretty plain and unassuming.

 The good news is that it’s free, and anyone can do it.